Kelebrimbor97/ROS-Docker/README.md

     `git clone https://github.com/Kelebrimbor97/ROS-Docker.git`

+>[!TIP]
+> Remeber to do a `git pull` from within your repo to update your repo to the latest versions.

-2. Navigate to to location where the Dockerfile is stored:
+3. Navigate to to location where the Dockerfile is stored:

     `cd ROS-Docker/Scripts/Galactic/`

-3. Build the docker Image using this command:
+4. Build the docker Image using this command:

     `docker build -t modelling_ros .`